TF2-Engine/TF2/README.md

 ### Quantization

-Since the model is already 4-bit data after compressed in TF2, the quantization in TF2 is only the quantization of the feature map data.
+Since the model is innately 4-bit data after compression, the quantization of TF2 is only for feature map data.
 TF2 quantization tool can quantize normalized 32-bit single-precision floating-point feature map data to 8-bit integer, that is, quantized to -128 to 127.
-The main advantage of feature graph data quantization is that it can reduce the storage resource requirement of on-chip feature data by a quarter, and can reduce the logic calculation required for data processing, greatly improving the computing power of FPGA.
+The main advantage of feature map data quantization is that it can reduce the storage resource requirement of on-chip feature data by a quarter, and can reduce the logic calculation required for data processing, greatly improving the computing power of FPGA.
 The algorithm is described as follows:

 1) Calculating the maximum value fmax of the absolute value of the feature map data of each channel of each convolution layer of the neural network;

 2) Find Q according to the equation: 128 = power(2, Q) * fmax;

-3) According to the above equation, the quantized data V = power(2, Q) * fv, where fv is the original single-precision floating-point data.
+3) According to the equation above, the quantized data V = power(2, Q) * fv, where fv is the original single-precision floating-point data.

-The calculation accuracy of deep learning neural network SqueezeNet and ResNet50 before and after quantization is shown in the following table.
+The calculation accuracy of deep learning neural network SqueezeNet and ResNet50 with or without quantization is shown in the following table.

 | NetWork    | Top1   | Top5   | Top1(Quantized) | Top5(Quantized) |
 | ---------- | ------ | ------ | --------------- | --------------- |